JamesABaker/joseph/README.md

   - "8001:8000"  # Change 8001 to any available port
 ```

-### Memory Issues

-If you encounter OOM errors, increase Docker's memory limit to at least 2GB in Docker Desktop settings.

 ## Future Enhancements

 - [ ] Batch processing API endpoint
-- [ ] Support for multiple languages
 - [ ] Confidence threshold settings
 - [ ] Text highlighting for AI-likely sections
 - [ ] Export results to PDF/CSV